Our acronym is M.I.S.S., but we do not exclude daughters.

 "Where there is no vision…the people perish"

 Our current aim is to be a voice for the voiceless.
 We want to persuade our legislators to change the laws on how people who suffer from mental illness are being processed through the criminal justice system.
 The department of corrections has become a warehouse for the mentally disabled.
 It's time we shift our thinking.
 We understand that de-institutionalization is not appropriate for all people suffering from mental illness.
-However, the government’s approach to increase the use of jails and prisons for those deemed unmanageable with mental illness is unsatisfactory.
+However, the government’s approach to increasing the use of jails and prisons for those deemed unmanageable with mental illness is unsatisfactory.
 It does not equip jail and prison personnel to handle the complex nature of this disease.

 If a person has a certifiable mental illness, they should not be treated with inhumanity for having this disease.
 Solitary confinement is unproductive.
 The lack of social simulation is harmful regardless of the inmate’s mental status, and studies have shown that isolation can have psychological implications.
 The mentally disabled are extremely vulnerable to this type of punishment.
 It can actually exacerbate their already fragile mental condition; they should not be dehumanized because of their illness.
 Mental illness is a disease of the mind and should be treated as such.
 We don't punish people because they have diabetes, cancer, etc. So why is this country punishing the mentally ill?
 They are not disposable!
 They are human beings!
 How did this country reverse back to the barbaric abuses and neglects that were once denounced?
 It was those neglectful practices, such as isolation, that partially lead to the outcry for de-institutionalization.
 We feel that solitary confinement constitutes “cruel and unusual punishment," which is prohibited in the eighth amendment of the U.S. Constitution.